StefanoSilv/crypto-rates-time-series/README.md

 # crypto-rates-time-series
-A package to retrive time series of all the major cryptocurrencies It supports 385 cryptocurrencies including the most famous ones such as Bitcoin, Etherium, Bitcoin Cash, and Litecoin.
+A package to retrieve time series of all the major cryptocurrencies It supports 385 cryptocurrencies including the most famous ones such as Bitcoin, Etherium, Bitcoin Cash, and Litecoin.
-The currency of referment is Euro.
+The base currency is Euro.

 ## Installing